tcmulder/aquamin/docs/features/theme-configuration.md

 📂 assets
  ┗ 📂 component-library     // directory containing all components
    ┗ 📂 footer              // the component's unique name
-     ┣ 📄 footer-render.php // HTML/PHP for the footer component
+     ┣ 📄 footer-view.php // HTML/PHP for the footer component
      ┗ 📄 footer-view.css  // sticky footer styling (add additional footer styling here)
 ```

-Aquamin then includes this component via `get_template_part( 'assets/component-library/footer/footer-render' )` in the standard `aquamin/footer.php` file.
+Aquamin then includes this component via `get_template_part( 'assets/component-library/footer/footer-view' )` in the standard `aquamin/footer.php` file.
 You could additionally add a `footer-view.js` file for front-end footer scripts, a `footer-editor.css` file to add styles relevant only to the back-end block editor, or a `footer-hooks.php` file to add footer-related WordPress hooks and filters.

 ## Built In Components